Wildlife

 Rosy Boa, Lichanura trivirgata.
 Photo: Wikimedia Commons, Public domain.

 Primarily nocturnal and crepuscular, though they may be active on spring mornings or overcast days.
 A powerful constrictor that feeds on small mammals and birds.
-Observe it without picking it up or moving it by hand.

 Key detailWhat to look for